 The foundation, a not-for-profit corporation registered in New York State, was founded in 1994 by the late playwright/filmmaker Arch Brown in memory of his life-partner of 28 years, Bruce Allen Brown.

-The Arch and Bruce Brown Foundation is pleased to announce the following production grants for January and February:
+The Arch and Bruce Brown Foundation is pleased to announce the following grants and a gift:

 It is with immense sorrow that the officers and members of the advisory board of the Arch and Bruce Brown Foundation announce the death of our founding vice president, Donna R. Barnes.
 Dr. Barnes, 77, died at her home in Brooklyn, New York, on January 20.
 A longtime friend of AABBF founder Arch Brown (Arnold Krueger) and his companion Bruce Brown, Dr. Barnes was responsible for ensuring the foundation’s continuation and spearheading its re-creation following Arch Brown’s death in 2012.
 Dr. Barnes was professor emerita of education at Hofstra University in Hempstead, New York.
 Her passion was seventeenth-century Dutch painting; she curated several exhibitions of Old Master Dutch paintings in both the United States and the Netherlands.
 She also wrote a number of books on Dutch art and artists, including Matters of Taste: Food and Drink in Seventeenth-Century Dutch Art and Life (2002) and Childhood Pleasures: Dutch Children in the Seventeenth Century (2012), both coauthored with food historian Peter G. Rose and published by Syracuse University Press.
 A formidable cook, she loved nothing more than serving meals and hosting celebrations at her Brooklyn home.
 Dr. Barnes was predeceased by her life partner, Barbara Miller, with whom she traveled extensively and shared a beloved vacation home, Casa Bardoña, in Vieques, Puerto Rico.
 Her witty, wise, and comforting presence will be sorely missed by family, colleagues, former students, and many, many friends in the United States, the Netherlands, and elsewhere.